closeio/making.close.com/_posts/2020-06-24-finding-the-cause-of-a-memory-leak-in-jest.md

 ## The root cause & solution

-When `grep`-ing for `localStorageSetItemSpy`, we got a couple of test files having that reference.
+We found a couple of test files referencing `localStorageSetItemSpy`.
-In one of those files, there was a missing `.mockRestore` call (note that `.mockReset` only resets call counts etc.):
+In one of those files, there was a missing [`.mockRestore`](https://jestjs.io/docs/en/mock-function-api#mockfnmockrestore) call (note that [`.mockReset`](https://jestjs.io/docs/en/mock-function-api#mockfnmockreset) only resets call counts etc.):

 ```jsx
 // …